 - 1. Annual Merit Review Committee.
-See the departmental Annual Merit Review Procedures given in Section IV.A.4. - 2.
+See the departmental Annual Merit Review Procedures given in section IV.A.4. - 2.
 Faculty Retention/Tenure Review Committee.
-See Section V.A. - 3.
+See section V.A. - 3.
 Faculty Promotion Review Committee (for promotion to Associate Professor or Professor).
-See Section V.D.1. - 4.
+See section V.D.1. - 4.
 IAS Promotion Review Committee.
-See Section VI.B. - 5.
+See section VI.B. - 5.
 IAS Annual Review Committee.
-See Section VI.A. - 6.
-CHM 100/103-General Chemistry and General Education Assessment Committee. - 7.
-Writing in the Major Committee.
+See section VI.A - 6.
+CHM 100/103-General Chemistry and General Education Assessment Committee.
+Revised text needed - 7.
+Writing In the Major Program (WIMP) Committee.
 Responsible for regular review and maintenance of the departmental WIMP, according to established university policy. - 8.
 Curriculum Committee.
-Responsible for review of all curriculum proposals and eventually forwarding recommendations to the department for approval. - Assessment Committee.
+Responsible for review of all curriculum proposals and eventually forwarding recommendations to the department for approval. - 9.
+Assessment Committee.
 Responsible for assessing all departmental curricula and programming, and for making recommendations to the department; drafts required departmental biennial assessment reports and other assessment reports as needed. - 10.
 Public Relations, Outreach and Webpage Committee.
 Responsible for preparing the annual department newsletter, The Free Radical, the Chemistry Major Handbook, and promotional brochures used in student recruitment efforts.
 Also responsible for maintenance and oversight of the departmental website. - 11.
 Major Purchases Committee.
 Responsible for maintaining updated, prioritized lists of departmental equipment needs-typically, units costing more than \$2,500.
-Also responsible for laboratory/classroom/technology modernization pre-proposal planning.

-- 12. Laboratory Safety Committee.
-Responsible for periodic review of department/laboratory safety equipment and safety procedures; production and presentation of best lab safety practices for research and lab preparation students. - 13.
-Seminar Series Committee.
+Also responsible for laboratory/classroom/technology modernization pre-proposal planning. - 12.
+Laboratory Safety Committee.
+Responsible for periodic review of department/laboratory safety equipment and safety procedures; production and presentation of best lab safety practices for research and lab preparation students.

+- 13. Seminar Series Committee.
 Responsible for scheduling and promoting seminars for departmental majors and faculty by speakers from other institutions; hosting the speakers. - 14.
 Bylaws Committee.
-Responsible for maintenance and refinement of these Bylaws, as needed, including external html link checking, and incorporation of any university or college policies that may impact these Bylaws and the procedures and policies herein. - 15.
-Inclusive Excellence and Diversity Committee.
-This committee analyzes and interprets equity data, gathers relevant resources, and advocates for evidence-based strategies to help our department better anticipate and address equity gaps. - 16.
-Strategic Planning Committee.
+Responsible for maintenance and refinement of these Bylaws, as needed, including external html link checking, and incorporation of any university or college policies that may impact these Bylaws and the procedures and policies herein.

+15. Inclusive Excellence and Diversity Committee Text needed

+16. Strategic Planning Committee.
 This information-gathering and idea-generating committee meets regularly to discuss the mission, vision, and direction of the department, including maintenance of a three- to five-year strategic plan with measurable goals and timelines.
 Proposals generated are forwarded to other department committees and/or the entire department for discussion and potential action.
 The committee shall regularly query and report back to the department on major initiatives to be addressed.

 It is expected that smaller groups of Department of Chemistry & Biochemistry faculty members who are most closely associated with the individual (curricular) sub-disciplines of the department shall congregate on an ad hoc basis, to conduct the necessary business of the sub-discipline.
-For example, they should discuss and define/determine the sub-discipline curricula, coordinate, and refine lecture and laboratory content, select lecture and lab texts, notebooks, and ancillary materials, prepare innovative curricular design grant proposals, and agree upon regular rotations of course teaching assignments.
-The Department Chair may assign an appropriate faculty member to convene the aforementioned meetings each year.
+For example, they should discuss and define/determine the sub-discipline curricula, coordinate and refine lecture and laboratory content, select lecture and lab texts, notebooks, and ancillary materials, prepare innovative curricular design grant proposals, and agree upon regular rotations of course teaching assignments.
+The department chair may assign an appropriate faculty member to convene the aforementioned meetings each year.